 - My husband woke up sick.
 In addition, he was looking after the two dairy cows of a family from church who were out of town, so while he was up extra early, it was to go get the cows milked before church – not to make me breakfast in bed.

 - My little boys were their normal lively selves.
-Somehow they didn’t get the message that they were suppose to be extra angelic that day.
+Somehow they didn’t get the message that they were supposed to be extra angelic that day.

 - Be honest about the burden you are bearing.
 As believers in Christ, we are instructed to “bear one another’s burdens.” (see Galatians 6:2).
 But so often we keep on a brave face and a pasted smile even when our heart is breaking, and then wonder why no one seems to care about what we are going through.
 Maybe it’s because they just don’t know, or they are afraid to ask, not wanting to pry into painful areas that you may not want to talk about.
 Now, I am not advocating sharing your heart with just anyone.
 But can you be open with your husband, a trusted friend, or family member about the struggle you are facing?
 If not, ask God to provide you with someone who can walk alongside and truly help carry your burden.
 Most of all, remember that you can take your burden to the Lord, and safely “pour out your heart before Him…” because He knows and He cares (Psalm 62:8.)
 And just as you need someone to come along side you when life is hard, be willing to be the one who is the burden bearer for another heavy hearted woman.